MAIN SECTIONS

 General

 Given the remarkable similarity of the button quails (bustard quails or hemipodes) to the coturnix quails, it's not surprising that both types of bird are customarily called by the same name in pre-scientific language.
-In order to scientifically distinguish the button quails, the official naming in English treats them as a special type of quail.
+In order to scientifically distinguish the button quails, the ornithological naming in English treats them as a special type of quail ('buttonquail'), as does the usual naming in other East Asian countries.

-In contrast, the Vietnamese classification takes the button quails as standard, i.e., in the official naming, the Vietnamese word for 'quail', Chim cun cút or Chim cút, is assigned to the button quails.
-The coturnix quails are given a new name: Cay, likely from French caille and seldom listed in ordinary dictionaries.
+In contrast, the Vietnamese classification takes the button quails as standard, i.e., in the ornithological naming, the Vietnamese word for 'quail', Chim cun cút or Chim cút, is assigned to the button quails.
+The coturnix quails are given a new name: Cay, probably from French caille and seldom listed in ordinary dictionaries.

 Chữ Nôm